 Is Kiwi Good for Diabetes

 As a Diabetic, I feel bad that I can't try new and exotic fruits like others.

 How many time have we thought or heard such statements in our own minds or heard from individuals having Type 2 Diabetes?
 It's undeniable that eating a fruit is a delicious way to not only satisfy your cravings but to also quell hunger and meet daily nutritional needs.
 But it's also hard to refute the fact that most fruits contain a lot of sugar which may cause a rapid rise in your sugar levels leading to further health issues.
-So is there no way of knowing if eating a Kiwi fruit can be justified?
+So is there no way of knowing is kiwi fruit good for diabetics?
 How much of Kiwi can we consume such that the benefits outweigh the risks?
 Let's find out.

 In India, Kiwi is grown in some regions of Himachal Pradesh and parts of Kerala.
 The two most commonly available varieties in India are the Green Kiwis and Golden Kiwis.

 1. Green Kiwis or Hayward Variety : This the most common variety of Kiwis that are found gracing the shelves of middle to high-end stores in your city.
 It is oval shaped with a brownish outer skin, and bright green flesh inside with tiny, edible black seeds.
 It contains a full days requirement of Vitamin C along with dietary fibre, Vitamin K, Amino acids, Vitamin B6 and several antioxidants.

 2. Golden Kiwis : They are sweeter than the normal green kiwifruit and having smooth, hairless golden brown skin, with soft and sweet yellow flesh inside.
 It is a great source of Vitamin C, dietary fibre, folate and other minerals and antioxidants, making it one of the most nutrient-dense fruits available and invented by grafting and cross- pollinating different types of kiwifruit.